RightsandWrongsgit/ARMTEC/modules/development.md

 `drush en token`

 ## Token Filter module
 You are likely to want to use tokens in field replacement values.
 This will get you loads more value from Tokens.
-To do that you also want to install the [Token Filter module.](https://www.drupal.org/project/token_filter)  You can see [how to use this module in this quick training overview.](https://ostraining.com/blog/drupal/tokens-in-drupal-fields/)
+To do that you also want to install the [Token Filter module.](https://www.drupal.org/project/token_filter)  You can see [how to use this module in this quick training overview.](https://ostraining.com/blog/drupal/tokens-in-drupal-fields/)  You might use this, for example, by creating a block you place in the footer with your site name and a copywrite notice with date.
+You could use your CKEditor to insert the token values for site name and for date in a custom year only format in the block you then place in the footer region of your site.

 `composer require drupal/token_filter`<br>
 `drush en token_filter`